LuisArmando-TestCoder/Chubascos/markdown-lab/poemas/sometimes-love-is-not-that-profound.md

 how wouldn't one?

-That sight opens a chance of us.
+That sight opens up a chance for us.

 &nbsp;